TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/OMAP4Dev/ReadMe.txt

 An important note about CMOS RAM
 ================================

-The OMAP port of RISC OS now has the ability to use CMOS settings that are saved to the SD card alongside the ROM image.
-However, RISC OS currently lacks the ability to write updated settings back to the card.
-Therefore if you make any configuration changes that will affect CMOS RAM (e.g. switching to boot from drive 4 instead of 0) then you must make sure you manually save the settings using *SaveCMOS and copy the new file onto the SD card.
+The OMAP port of RISC OS now supports saving configuration settings in a CMOS memory chip so that they are kept when the power is turned off.
+This requires a small carrier board to be plugged in, which you can obtain for a few pounds from your favourite supplier.

+If this carrier board is not detected it is possible to have 'read only' settings in one of two ways

+  * Add a CMOS file to the SD card
+    Make any configuration settings changes desired than use the *SaveCMOS command to capture them in a file, put this file on the SD card alongside the RISC OS ROM image.
     For more information about how the CMOS file is handled, please see the !SDCreate help file.
+  * Do nothing
+    If the hardware is not present, and you haven't put a CMOS file on the SD card, you'll get the built in defaults.

 -- RISC OS Open